-Council increased the utility tax to the 6% of gross revenues of the electric, gas, telecommunications utilities as allowed by law in 2006. (note: utility taxes can exceed 6% with a vote of the people) Council instituted a 3% utility tax on cable services in 2015 and then increased the tax to the maximum allowed 6% in 2019.
+In 2006 the City Council increased the utility tax rate to 6% of gross revenues for electric, gas, and telecommunications utilities as allowed by law (note: the utility tax rate can exceed 6% with a vote of the people).
+City Council instituted a 3% utility tax on cable services in 2015 and then increased it to 6% in 2019.

-Council understands in the future that a utility tax could be levied on the City provided utilities (water, sewer, storm drainage).
-At this time, however, Council does not generally support levying a tax on City provided utilities.
+City Council understands in the future that a utility tax could be levied on the City provided utilities (water, sewer, storm drainage).
+At this time, however, City Council does not generally support levying a tax on City provided utilities.